rescriptbr/ancestor/website/docs/intro.md

-In some cases, you can use libraries like [Chakra UI](https://chakra-ui.com/), [Material UI](https://material-ui.com/pt/), or [Ant Design](https://material-ui.com/pt/) that delivers a set of styled components (grids, buttons, inputs, selects, etc) and a lot of other utility functions and components for your project.
+In some cases, you can use libraries like [Chakra UI](https://chakra-ui.com/), [Material UI](https://material-ui.com/pt/), or [Ant Design](https://material-ui.com/pt/) that delivers a set of styled components (grids, buttons, inputs, selects, etc) and a lot of other utility functions and components for your web app.

 However, in some cases, the team needs to create its own design system or style guide with a design language, colors, fonts, buttons, inputs and other specifications created by a design team.
 In this case, the usage of a library like Material UI or Chakra UI might